ncatlab/nlab-content/pages/2/5/5/3/3552/content.md

 ## Definition

-Sullivan models are particularly well-behave [[differential graded-commutative algebras]] that are equivalent to the dg-algebras of [[piecewise polynomial differential forms on topological spaces].
+Sullivan models are particularly well-behaving [[differential graded-commutative algebras]] that are equivalent to the dg-algebras of [[piecewise polynomial differential forms on topological spaces].
 Conversely, every rational space can be obtained from a dg-algebra and the _minimal_ Sullivan algebras provide convenient representatives that correspond bijectively to rational homtopy types under this correspondence.

 Abstractly, (relative) Sullivan models are the (relative) [[cell complexes]] in the standard [[model structure on dg-algebras]].